 1. Define what ‘success’ looks like

-Before you launch into creating an impactful personal brand, by understanding what you are trying to achieve.
+Before you launch into creating an impactful personal brand, start by understanding what you are trying to achieve.
 When it comes to your personal brand, you need to understand what having a strong personal brand requires and entails; your specific objectives for why you want to develop this personal brand; and the opportunities that you’re hoping to create for yourself.

 I knew I would have to intentionally steer my brand to change direction in my career.
 I’ve gone from being known as a digital marketing expert in the luxury and beauty sector to extending that corporate experience to working with start-ups and entrepreneurs in different industries.
 I’ve also added my life coaching and positive psychology qualifications to provide a more holistic personal development coaching service.
 I’ve become known and respected in this new area, thanks to years of upskilling, creating valuable content, and putting myself in front of a targeted audience.